matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/load-jsonline.md

     ```

 !!! note
     If you use Docker to launch MatrixOne, when you try to import the jsonline file, please make sure that you have a data directory mounted to the container.
+You can check on the [load csv tutorial](load-csv.md) about the loading with docker installation.

+## Constraints

+1. `Load data` doesn't support JSON type in schema.
+2. JSONLine files with nested structure data(object, array) cannot be loaded in MatrixOne.
+3. Null type data cannot be loaded in MatrixOne.